isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mango/index.md

 ##  Conclusion

-Bearded dragon will easily eat mangoes to acquire vitamin A, B6, C, E and K. In addition, mangoes have rich pre
-- biotic dietary fibers as well as rich mineral content.
+Bearded dragon will easily eat mangoes to acquire vitamin A, B6, C, E and K. In addition, mangoes have rich pre-biotic dietary fibers as well as rich mineral content.
 Notably, low fat and cholesterol content makes mango salad a suitable feed supplement.
 However, mangoes contain relatively high sugar, moderate oxalate/acid and low calcium: phosphorous ratio and thus should be used occasionally.